-First you need to work out exactly what protection you need.
+First you need to work out exactly what ebike insurance you need.
 Electric bikes can be expensive to buy, with top of the range models costing up to £2,000.
 Without the right electric bike insurance, you may have to pay even more to repair damge or fix mechanical issues.

 Get the right cover

 Make sure you get a electric bike insurance policy that can cover the cost of your bike by checking the maximum cover each insurer offers.
 When you buy ebike insurance, UK providers will usually include various add-ons — some of which may cost extra.
 A bicycle insurance policy can include cover for:

 Theft: This can cover the cost of a replacement bike if yours is stolen.